 Maersk: Blockchain Shipping Platform

 Maersk, another example of companies using blockchain, has teamed up with tech giant IBM to launch a platform to monitor the shipping of cargo.
 Thus, TradeLens is the implemented blockchain platform that is to be used’ to track shipments as they move from one port to another.
 The platform already has more than 175 participants.
 Also, the digital electronic shipping ledger is designed’ to record details of cargo shipment as they leave shipping yards until they arrive at their final destination.

 During the shipping process, the parties involved in the supply chain will be able to track information such as shipment arrival times and documents such as customs releases and commercial invoices.
 According to the shipping giant, blockchain implementation has the potential to streamline and enhance security when it comes to international shipping.

-Under the alliance, the company hopes to come up with blockchain innovations that will deliver cheaper and efficient logistics management systems.
+Under the alliance, they are planning to develop new innovations that can offer an efficient and cheaper logistics management system.
 A large number of brokers, as well as hidden information across complex supply chains, are some of the challenges that blockchain technology will solve in the industry as part of the latest push.

 Despite being one of the biggest critics of cryptocurrencies, Alibaba’s co-founder Jack Ma remains bullish about blockchain technology.
 The company plays host to the most blockchain patents in the world, underlining how focused it is about using it to enhance its operations.